OzAmram/OzAmram.github.io/_projects/CMS_pixel_detector.md

 - Maintainence and improvement of the pixel reconstruction code within the [CMS software framework](http://cms-sw.github.io/)

-Since September 2021, I have been serving as co-convener of the Pixel Offline calibration and reconstruction sub-group within CMS.
+From September 2021-22, I served as co-convener of the Pixel Offline calibration and reconstruction sub-group within CMS.

 You can read more about the CMS pixel detector [here](https://arxiv.org/abs/2012.14304).